nganbread/SubPathProducer/README.md

 * Line Caps aren't visible when the path is in a partially drawn state
 * Stroke and Fill effects that have a dependency on the length of the line arent applied as expected when the path is partially drawn (eg, gradients)

-PathProducer gets around these problems by drawing sub-path instead of just hiding a portion of it.
-PathProducer can quickly generate SVG path data that represents the required path, allowing the SVG Path specification to be used as it should be, in it's complete entirety.
+SubPathProducer gets around these problems by drawing sub-path instead of just hiding a portion of it.
+SubPathProducer can quickly generate SVG path data that represents the required path, allowing the SVG Path specification to be used as it should be, in it's complete entirety.

 Dependencies
 ===============

-PathProducer has a weak dependency on jQuery which will be removed upon further development.
+SubPathProducer has a weak dependency on jQuery which will be removed upon further development.

 Usage
 ==============

-To use PathProducer simply define the path data of an SVG <Path> element in a `data-d` attribute instead of the regular `d`.
+To use SubPathProducer simply define the path data of an SVG <Path> element in a `data-d` attribute instead of the regular `d`.